microsoft/fluentui-react-native/apps/fluent-tester/src/FluentTester/TestComponents/Svg/readme.md

 ### Typescript configuration for the .svg file extension

-To allow Typescript to import files with the .svg extension, add a declarations.d.ts file in the root of your project with the following:
+To allow Typescript to import files with the .svg extension, add a declarations.d.ts file in a @types/<pkg name> directory under the source root of your project with the following:

 ```
 declare module "*.svg" {